-Therefore, first tier suppliers of electrical components and other risk categories such as metal, rubber, solder, glass, thermostats, plastics as well as original equipment manufacturers are within the scope of the Conflict Minerals Due Diligence Program. - Electrolux decided to contact and survey suppliers representing 90% of total expenditure in each of these risk categories and to conduct a Reasonable Country of Origin Inquiry (RCOI) to determine whether any of the 3TG content originated from the conflict-affected or high-risk areas. - •The survey was conducted using the Conflict Minerals Reporting Template (CMRT).
-All collected data has been stored and analyzed on an external platform provided by a third-party vendor.
+Therefore, first tier suppliers of electrical components and other risk categories such as metal, thermostats, IT Hardware, as well as original equipment manufacturers are within the scope of the Conflict Minerals Due Diligence Program. - Electrolux decided to contact and survey all large and medium-sized suppliers in each of these risk categories and to conduct a Reasonable Country of Origin Inquiry (RCOI) to determine whether any of the 3TG content originated from the conflict-affected or high-risk areas.

+The survey was conducted using the Conflict Minerals Reporting Template (CMRT).
+All collected data has been stored and analyzed on an external platform provided by a third-party service provider.

-Responsible Minerals Initiative (RMI), an organization that helps companies with tools and other resources to address the conflict minerals issue in the supply chain, has all necessary information such as audit status of smelters or refiners (SORs), RCOI and human rights violation risks.
+Responsible Minerals Initiative (RMI), an organization that helps companies with tools and other resources to address the conflict minerals issue in the supply chain, has all the necessary information such as audit status of smelters or refiners (SORs), RCOI and human rights violation risks.
 As a partner, Electrolux, has access to this information as an assessment tool for the results of the survey.